ibm-functions/composer/docs/COMPOSER.md

 ## Invoking, updating, and deleting compositions

-Since compositions are deployed as conductor actions, other management tasks for compositions can be achieved by invoking methods of `wsk.actions`, for instance:
+Since compositions are deployed as conductor actions, other management tasks for compositions can be achieved by invoking methods of `wsk.actions`.
+For example, to delete a composition named `demo`, use command:
 ```javascript
 wsk.actions.delete('demo')
 ```